vankhoawin/module-bundling-comparison/README.md

 ## Notes
 - Rollup struggles with non-ES6 modules; `import { get } from 'lodash'` does not load `get` into the bundle, but `import { get } from 'lodash-es'` does.
+- As the tests show, tree-shaking does not work on unused methods from objects that *are* used.
+This is why when lodash is imported by default, Rollup cannot remove all of the unused methods.

 ## To run
 - `npm run all` to concurrently create bundles and then concurrently create minified bundles